 Frequently Asked Questions

-VSP provides a $150 allowance for frames from in-network doctors and an additional $20 if you buy featured frames.
+VSP Individual Vision Plans provide a $150 allowance for frames from in-network doctors and an additional $40 if you choose a select frame brand.*

 VSP does not cover non-prescription sunglasses, but you can get a lower negotiated price on tinting of prescription lenses.

-VSP Vision Care is a good insurer if you’re looking for an affordable vision plan and want to save on procedures with a wide network of doctors.
+VSP is a good insurer if you’re looking for an affordable vision plan with a wide network of doctors.
 Just make sure you evaluate your coverage options carefully to find a plan that’s right for you.

 Want to learn more about VSP?
 Check out its website.